plewis/plewis.github.io/phylogenetics/hw-local-move.md

 * Propose a new tree using the Larget-Simon proposal;
 * Compute log-likelihood and log-joint-prior for the proposed tree;
 * Compute the acceptance ratio to see whether the proposed tree should be accepted;
-* Turn in answers to the questions in the last ("What to turn in") section of this assignment.
+* Turn in answers to the questions in the "Worksheet" section of this assignment.

 ## Pseudorandom numbers

 This time you choose what seed to begin with.
 That way we will all get a slightly different answer.

-Use this python3 script, substituting in your own favorite positive integer for the <tt>xxxxx</tt>:
+Use this python3 script, substituting in your own favorite positive integer (e.g. 12345, your 5-digit zip code, your birth year, etc.) for the <tt>xxxxx</tt>:

     from random import random,seed
     seed(xxxxx)